paulg1212/Sylvie-The-Robot/README.md

 Once we build a decent animatronic head we can start looking for programmers.
 You only really need to know Python and Arduino, and some C/C++ I guess.

+### Project status

+Currently working on a new 3d model for the head, one which already includes ears and a neck.
+I will use advanced methods such as photogrammetry and maybe even deepfakes in order to help achieve a more natural look.

+I realized it was a bad idea to attach the ears separately as it just complicates the process and creates unsightly lines, especially when painting.

+The shore hardness of the first silicone head was also too hard for it to be usable for animatronics.
+It needs to be as soft as human skin in order for the servos to be able to stretch it.
+This can be accomplished by adding theatrical deadener.